 About Aaron Bhatnagar

-In addition to his investment activities, Aaron's professional background includes serving on the board of the Real Estate Agents Authority from 2013 to 2018, being a committee member of the NZ Shareholders Association Auckland Branch for five years, and formerly holding chartered membership with the Institute of Directors.
+In addition to his investment activities, Aaron's professional background includes serving on the board of the Real Estate Agents Authority board from 2013 to 2018, being a committee member of the NZ Shareholders Association Auckland Branch for five years, and formerly holding chartered membership with the Institute of Directors.
 He holds a Master of Arts degree with Honours from the University of Auckland.

 Aaron and family have also been in the fortunate position of engaging in some Auckland based philanthropic projects.

 Aaron is often asked about his favourite books and podcasts - you can read a list of them here.

 About the Bhatnagar Family

 Following his success, Roger engaged in philanthropy, supported NZ sports, and enjoyed the collecting of beautiful objects.
 Pride of place in his collection for a number of years was a McLaren F1 road car, the first to arrive in New Zealand in 1994.